mongodb/specifications/source/unified-test-format/unified-test-format.rst

     { $$matchesHexBytes: <hexBytes> }

-This operator can be used anywhere a matched value is expected (including an `expectedResult <operation_expectedResult_>`_) and the actual value is a stream as defined in the `GridFS <../gridfs/gridfs-spec.rst>`__ spec.
+This operator can be used anywhere a matched value is expected (including `expectResult <operation_expectResult_>`_) and the actual value is a stream as defined in the `GridFS <../gridfs/gridfs-spec.rst>`__ spec.
 The test runner MUST convert the string to a byte sequence and compare it with the full contents of the stream.
 The test runner MUST raise an error if the string is malformed.

 This operator is primarily used to assert the contents of stream returned by `openDownloadStream`_ and `openDownloadStreamByName`_.